zavalab/ADAM_Documentation/custom_model.md

 <h2>Background information</h2>

 <p>
-  In a custom model, you can define the supply, demand, and technologies.
+  In a custom model, you can define the supply, demand, and technology data to specify the problem you want to solve.
 For this example, we will be exploring a different type of model: <b>a design-type model</b>.
 Rather than simply managing technology sites that already exist, a design-type model will decide whether to build a technology at a certain site.
 Additionally, it will calculate the performance of the system, including the technologies that were worth building.
 </p>

 <br>